tekknolagi/tekknolagi.github.com/_posts/2025-12-12-inlining-heuristics.md

-The thing that makes inlining difficult, especially in a method JIT, is that you are trying to make an entire (dynamic!) system faster but you are only looking through a microscope and only capable of local reasoning.
+The thing that makes inlining difficult, especially in a method JIT, is that you are trying to make an entire (dynamic!) system faster but you are only looking through a microscope and only capable of local reasoning[^aot-split].
 Whereas other optimizations such as strength reduction, inline caches, and value numbering are an un-alloyed good for the generated code, inlining can have *negative effects*.
 It is also perhaps the first optimization people add that has non-local impact.

+[^aot-split]: There are some newer papers, especially in Java land, that try to
+    do a lot of analysis ahead-of-time and bundle the resulting information in .class files.
+Then the JIT can read it and see more than local context.

 If you inline wrong, your code size might blow up.
 This might thrash your CPU's caches.
 Bummer, but happens to the best of us.